lakejs/lake/README.md

 * jsDelivr: https://www.jsdelivr.com/package/npm/lakelib?path=dist&tab=files
 * UNPKG: https://unpkg.com/browse/lakelib@latest/dist/

-Note: `lake-all.css` and `lake-all.min.js` are built with CodeMirror and PhotoSwipe, so they are very convenient to use.
-But if you have already imported these libraries in your page, then it is not the best approach, you had better use `lake.css` and `lake.min.js`, which are without large third-party libraries.
+Note: `lake.min.js` has not built with CodeMirror, so addtioanaly including `codemirror.min.js` to your page is needed.
+But if you do not need the code block feature, you do not have to include CodeMirror, just set the global variable to null.
 To find out more, take a look at the [IIFE example](https://github.com/lakejs/lake/blob/master/examples/iife.html) and [Rollup configuration](https://github.com/lakejs/lake/blob/master/rollup.config.mjs).

 #### Downloading Lake using npm